oneapi-src/distributed-ranges/doc/developer/testing/gtest.rst

 There are intentional differences between the shp/mhp that make it impossible to directly share tests.
-We have some support to cover frequently occuring differences.
+We have some support to cover frequently occurring differences.
 Use your judgement to decide if there should be unified or separate tests.

 We should converge on common practices for writing shared tests, but